milanhin/sdac_elia/README.md

 ## Sensors
 This component adds the following sensors to Home Assistant:
-- Elia SDAC current price: shows the current sdac price and stores the forecast in its atributes
+- Elia SDAC current price: shows the current sdac price and stores the sdac prices of today and tomorrow in its atributes
 - Ecopower electricity price: price formula of Ecopower applied to sdac price
 - Ecopower injection tariff: injection tariff formula of Ecopower applied to sdac price
 - Custom electricity price (Optional): custom formula applied to sdac price (meant for other suppliers than ecopower), needs to be configured